GUID Partition Table: Windows: 32-bit versions

 Windows 7 and earlier do not support UEFI on 32-bit platforms, and therefore do not allow booting from GPT partitions.

 Windows: 64-bit versions

 Limited to 128 partitions per disk.

 Partition type GUIDs

-Each partition has a "partition type GUID" that identifies the type of the partition and therefore partitions of the same type will all have the same "partition type GUID".
+"Partition type GUID" means that each partition type is strictly identified by a GUID number unique to that type, and therefore partitions of the same type will all have the same "partition type GUID".
 Each partition also has a "partition unique GUID" as a separate entry, which as the name implies is a unique id for each partition.